lmizinski/bootstrap/readme.md

 ## File list
  * test_enviroment.sh - tests whether all necesary requirements are preinstalled
- * generate_ssh.sh - creates ssh key `ssh\id_rsa.pub`.
+ * ssh_generate.sh - creates ssh key `ssh\id_rsa.pub`.
 This file has to be added to git Deploy Key, to be give your server access to your github repository
  * install.sh - dowloads code from your git repo specified in settings file,
  * update.sh - updates code from your git repo specified in settings file,
  * setup_docker.sh - creates containers and checks status